mikependon/RepoDB.NET/pages/features/typemapping.md

 layout: navpage
 sidebar: features
 title: "Type Mapping"
-description: "This is the feature that would allow you to map the .NET CLR type into its equivalent database type."
+description: "This is a feature that would allow you to map the .NET CLR type into its equivalent database type."
 permalink: /feature/typemapping
 tags: [repodb, class, typemapping, classmapping, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 ---

 # Type Mapping

-This is the feature that would allow you to map the .NET CLR type into its equivalent database type.
+This is a feature that would allow you to map the .NET CLR type into its equivalent database type.

 #### Mapping a .NET CLR type